syncfusion-content/windowsforms-docs/WindowsForms/autocomplete/Working-with-AutoComplete.md

 N> The values are filtered from the column which is set as matching column for auto complete.
 By default, the [MatchingColumn](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.AutoCompleteDataColumnInfo~MatchingColumn.html) value is `true` for the first column of binding source.

+A sample that demonstrates the AutoComplete mode is available [here](https://github.com/SyncfusionExamples/AutoCompleteModes_in_AutoComplete_Component/tree/master/AutoComplete%20Modes)

 ## Case sensitivity

 Specifies whether to ignore case for string comparison.
 It can be enabled by setting the [CaseSensitive](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.AutoComplete~CaseSensitive.html) property to `true`.
 The default value of this property is `true`.